 How Do You Become a Health and Safety Representative?

 You become a health and safety representative within your workplace by being elected by a working group of individuals.

-As the health and safety representative will act for and represent people in a working group, the working group will elect a representative to take on the role of HSR.
+As the representative, you will act for and represent people in a working group, the working group will elect a representative to take on the role of HSR.
 Workers only elect a HSR within the workplace after an agreement on the workgroups has been reached.
-All workers are entitled to elect one or more Health and Safety Representatives and deputy HSRs for a three-year term.
+All workers are entitled to elect one or more HSRs and deputy HSRs for a three-year term.

 Is Representative Training Mandatory in NSW?

-In NSW it is not mandatory to have a Health and Safety Representative.
+In NSW it is not mandatory to have Health and Safety Representatives in your workplace.
 In other Australian states, legislation varies.
-For example, in Queensland, it is mandatory to elect and have a Health and Safety Representative.
+For example, in Queensland, it is mandatory to elect and have a HSR rep.

 In NSW, if a worker requests an HSR, then work groups must be first assembled to allow for successful election of representation.
 From there, the PCBU consults with the HSR going forward.
 It is not compulsory to have an individual within your workplace undergo training; however, it is strongly recommended for the sole reason of effective health and safety management.